Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Introduction

 Neighbouring coherent vortices in a turbulent flow can interact with each other and induce shearing, which could disrupt them \citep{legras2001erosion}.
 According to \citet{reinaud2003shape}, vortices that can withstand the highest levels of strain are those most likely to be found in an actual turbulent flow.
 An elliptic vortex patch of constant vorticity is an exact solution of the incompressible 2D Euler equation \citep[see][]{kirchhoff1876mechanik,lamb1924hydrodynamics,saffman1995vortex}; below aspect ratio of 3 the vortices are both linearly \citep{love1893stability} and nonlinearly \citep{wan1986stability,tang1987nonlinear} stable.
 Elliptic vortex patches and their interactions have been extensively studied to understand better the stability and evolution of vortices in ideal fluid \citep[see][]{moore1971structure,kida1981motion,dritschel1990stability,legras1991elliptical,dritschel1996instability,mitchell2008evolution}, with motivations from geophysical turbulent flows \citep{dritschel1995general}.
-Due to the non-axisymmetric vorticity distribution, an elliptic patch of uniform vorticity ($\omega_0$) in an irrotational background will rotate with constant angular velocity $\Omega = \omega_0\, a\, b/(a+b)^2$, where $a$ and $b$ are semi-major and semi-minor axes of the elliptic patch (see figure \ref{fig001}); the size and shape of the elliptic patch is preserved during the rotation.
-The configuration, widely known as the Kirchhoff vortex, is given by the stream function (as observed by a stationary observer)
+Due to the non-axisymmetric vorticity distribution, an elliptic patch of uniform vorticity in an irrotational background will rotate with a constant angular velocity while preserving its size and shape.
+This configuration, widely known as the Kirchhoff vortex, is well-suited for studying isolated non-axisymmetric coherent vortices in 2D flows.
+The tracer transport in the Kirchhoff vortex is non-chaotic as it is an integrable Hamiltonian system.